ZhaoqingLiu/FuzzyTrees/README.md

 # Codebase for "An Empirical Study of Fuzzy Decision Tree for Gradient Boosting Ensemble"
-Authors: Zhaoqing Liu, Anjin Liu, Guangquan Zhang, Jie Lu
+Authors: Zhaoqing Liu, Anjin Liu, Guangquan Zhang, and Jie Lu

 The experiment in this paper consists of four parts.
 To run the pipeline for training and evaluation, simply use `python3 exp_s1.py` to run parts 1, 2 and 3 of the experiment, and `python3 exp_s1_with_others.py` to run part 4 of the experiment.